Common Diseases of Maltese Dogs

 Infectious diseases that affect Maltese dogs

 Fortunately, nowadays there are some very effective preventive treatments, such as vaccines.
-Dogs are more and more often vaccinated against rabies, canine distemper, parvovirus, canine hepatitis and diseases caused by canine coronavirus.
+Dogs are more and more often vaccinated against rabies, canine distemper, parvovirus, canine hepatitis, and diseases caused by canine coronavirus.
 These viral infections have been greatly reduced in the countries where vaccines are available, and outbreaks are much rarer than they used to be.
-Make sure your Maltese dog has been properly vaccinated.
+Make sure your Maltese dog has been properly vaccinated to avoid these serious health issues.

 Among the infectious diseases caused by bacteria we can find kennel cough and leptospirosis.
 While these last ones can be treated with antibiotics, there are also some very effective vaccines available.
+It should be noted that leptospirosis can also be transmitted to humans, making vaccination even more crucial.
 Here you can take a look at the recommended vaccination schedule for puppies and adult dogs.

 What hereditary diseases affect Maltese dogs?